Stat Trek

 SEm = [ s / sqrt(n) ] * sqrt[ (N - n ) / (N - 1) ]

-• If population size is large relative to sample size, the standard error of the sampling distribution of the mean can be computed from the following formula:
+• If population size is large relative to sample size (at least 20 times bigger than sample size), the standard error of the sampling distribution of the mean can be computed from the following formula:

 SEm = s / sqrt(n)